TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 We use different methods to collect data from and about you including through:

 *   **_Direct interactions._** Information that you provide when carrying out search queries on our Website or by filling in forms on our Website, in particular at the time of registering to use our Website, subscribing to our service, posting material, taking part in surveys, entering a contest or promotion sponsored by us, when reporting a problem with our Website, or requesting further services.
 *   **_Automated technologies or interactions_** .
-See “ _Third-party Use of Cookies and Other Tracking Technologies_” for details of how we may automatically collect your personal data.
+See " _Third-party Use of Cookies and Other Tracking Technologies_" for details of how we may automatically collect your personal data.

 User Contributions